Migration and Predation

 - Bottled beverages – bottled water costs extra during meals, except at breakfast when water is often available to fill your reusable water bottle.
-Alcoholic and other beverages cost extra.
+All other beverages cost extra.

-- Gratuities – tipping is, of course, discretionary, however we suggest budgeting about $22 to $25 per participant per day for February 6 to February 21 with our leaders (about $352 to $400 total per participant).
+- Gratuities – tipping is always discretionary.
+However, we suggest budgeting about $22 to $25 per participant per day for February 6 to February 21 with our leaders (about $352 to $400 total per participant).

-- Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, and items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation/Release Form.
+- Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation Form.

 Most days consist of early mornings, game drives on bumpy roads, and long hours in nature that require good energy levels.
 Most walking is optional and around lodge grounds between game drives.
 Please contact us if you have any health concerns that may make this trip challenging.

 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.